Chemical potential in active systems: predicting phase equilibrium from bulk equations of state?: Introduction

-In this Letter, we derive a microscopic expression for the local chemical potential $\mu(z)$ of active Brownian spheres in a steady state that is spatially inhomogeneous, for simplicity in only the cartesian $z$-direction.
-We confirm using Brownian Dynamics simulations that $\mu(z)$ is spatially constant for active fluids in contact with a soft planar wall, in a gravitational field, and in gas-liquid coexistence with a planar interface.
-Next, we show that gas-liquid coexistence is described by diffusive and mechanical equilibrium with equal bulk pressure and bulk chemical potential of the coexisting phases, provided the swim potential that we introduce in this Letter, is properly taken into account.
+In this study, we derive a microscopic expression for the local chemical potential $\mu(z)$ of active Brownian particles in a spatially inhomogeneous steady state in a planar geometry, for simplicity, with $z$ the normal Cartesian direction.
+We confirm using Brownian Dynamics simulations that $\mu(z)$ is spatially constant for active fluids in contact with a soft planar wall, in a gravitational field, and in two-phase coexistence with a planar interface.
+Next, we show that the coexistence is described by diffusive and mechanical equilibrium with equal bulk pressure and bulk chemical potential of the coexisting phases, provided the swim potential that we introduce in this article, is properly taken into account.
+However, we conclude that the swim potential and hence the chemical potential $\mu(z)$ is not a state function of the density for a macroscopic system.